aloktripathi1/hospital-management-system/docs/architecture.md

 ## 📝 Notes

 - All services run on localhost
-- No internet connection required after initial setup
+- No internet connection required after initial setup (except for email sending)
-- All emails are caught by MailHog (not sent externally)
+- Emails are sent via Gmail SMTP (configure in .env file)
-- Redis is used for both Celery and session storage
+- Redis is used as Celery message broker
-- Frontend is pure HTML/CSS/JS (no build process)
+- Frontend is pure HTML/CSS/JS with Vue.js 3 CDN (no build process)
+- Simple caching implemented for admin dashboard stats (5-minute expiry)

 ---